 What About Durability, Scratch Resistance, and Maintenance?

-If you want fewer swirls, your wash method matters more than your coating badge.
-Use a pH-safe shampoo, a quality microfiber wash mitt, clean drying towels, and a regular topper or maintenance spray.
+If you want fewer swirls, your wash method matters more than the coating badge: a pH-safe shampoo, a good microfiber mitt, clean drying towels, and a regular topper.
 That simple.
+Both need aftercare.
+Skip it and both underperform; maintain them and both look great for years.

 Is Graphene Coating Worth the Extra Cost?

-For a new hatchback, sedan, or compact SUV, ceramic coating is usually the smarter value play.
-You get strong gloss, easier cleaning, UV support, and a wider pool of installers.
+For a new hatchback, sedan, or compact SUV, ceramic is usually the smarter value: strong gloss, easier cleaning, UV support, and a wider pool of installers.
+Graphene gets more interesting when your car is black or another dark shade, it sits outside most of the day, your area has hard water, you really care about easy maintenance, or you’re already shopping premium.

 Who Should Choose What?